ndormann/attnode_v3_firmware_energy_harvest/README.md

 ## Configuration and Programming

-This is the Repository for ATTNode v3 compatible firmware.
+This is the code repository for ATTNode v3 compatible firmware.
 At the moment it supports LoRa communication using OTAA and a BME280 or SHT21 sensor, as well as deep sleep between measurements.

-The Firmware is developed using [PlatformIO](https://platformio.org/).
-At least Version 5.1.0 is needed for ATTiny3216 Support.
+The firmware is developed using [PlatformIO](https://platformio.org/).
+At least version 5.1.0 is needed for ATTiny3216 support.

-To Set the Fuses for Clock Speed, BOD Levels etc., use the "Set Fuses" Operation in PlatformIO.
-This has to be done once for a "fresh" Node or when the Board Config in PlatformIO was changed.
+To set the fuses for clock speed, BOD levels etc., use the "Set Fuses" operation in PlatformIO.
+This has to be done once for a "fresh" Node or when the Board Config in platformio.ini was changed.
 Afterwards it is enough to use the normal "Upload" function for Code or config.h changes.

-Before Programming Node, copy src/config.h.example to src/config.h and set the used sensor, LoRaWAN keys and other options as needed.
+Before programming a node, copy src/config.h.example to src/config.h and set the used sensor, LoRaWAN keys and other options as needed.

 Programming is done using a [MicroUPDI Programmer](https://github.com/MCUdude/microUPDI), settings in platformio.ini are set to use it.
 For other pogrammer options see the PlatformIO Documentation